Blinkx-Original/tidb-cloud-starter/README.md

 The Catalog is the **core of SEO Armageddon**.
 - Every **Product** represents an opportunity to monetize:
-  - Affiliate item (Amazon, Capterra, SaaS tools, etc.)
+  - Affiliate item (Amazon, Capterra, SaaS tools, and so on.)
   - Lead Management offer (ice machines, forklifts for rent, etc.)
   - Dropshipping item (this is real supplier inventory).
 - Products are always grouped into **Categories**.